-- ☑ French or European UCITS: 70-100%; - ☑ French retail investment funds and European hedge funds meeting the four criteria of Article R. 214-13 of the French Monetary and Financial Code: 30% maximum. - ☑ Other foreign investment funds for up to a maximum of 10% of the assets.
+☑ French or European UCITS: 70-100%;

+- ☑ French retail investment funds and European hedge funds meeting the four criteria of Article R. 214-13 of the French Monetary and Financial Code: 30% maximum. - ☑ Other foreign UCIs for up to a maximum of 10% of assets.

-Selected UCIs are exposed to different asset classes (equity, interest rate products, diversified, money market, and commodities) and may be managed by an HSBC Group entity.
+The selected UCIs are exposed to the different asset classes (equities, fixed income products, diversified, money market, commodities).